 - Recommendations may evolve over time.
-The most up-to-date information can be found at the https://www.cackentucky.org/medical-resources. - Medical consultation with a children's advocacy center or hospital-based child protection program is advised. - Consider hospital admission if there are safety and/or adherence to treatment regimen concerns. - A report should be made to the appropriate child protection agency, when indicated below. - If using NAAT, only FDA-cleared NAAT assays should be used. - Confirmation of initial positive test results may be necessary before a final diagnosis is made.
-Preferably, all positive specimens should be retained at the lab, should additional testing be necessary. - The primary medical provider should be contacted to conduct the evaluation if consultation is not available. - This chart was REVISED September 1, 2021 to reflect updated CDC MMWR 2021 STI Treatment Guidelines.
+The most up-to-date information can be found at the http://cackentucky.org/medical. - Medical consultation with a children's advocacy center or hospital-based child protection program is advised. - Consider hospital admission if there are safety and/or adherence to treatment regimen concerns. - A report should be made to the appropriate child protection agency, when indicated below. - If using NAAT, only FDA-cleared NAAT assays should be used. - Confirmation of initial positive test results may be necessary before a final diagnosis is made.
+Preferably, all positive specimens should be retained at the lab, should additional testing be necessary. - The primary medical provider should be contacted to conduct the evaluation if consultation is not available.

 STI Reporting & Diagnostic Considerations Testing Follow-up Testing Interval Following Acute Assault Neisseria gonorrhea Prepubertal REPORT to Child Protective Agency DIAGNOSTIC for child sexual assault/abuse, once other rare modes of transmission are excluded.
-Pubertal CONSIDER REPORT to Child Protective Agency SUSPICIOUS for child sexual assault/abuse.
-Other modes of transmission should be excluded.
-NAAT (swab or urine) • Female Genital NAAT (urine) • Male Genital For boys with genital discharge, 2 Weeks Positive NAAT results and any presumptive culture isolates should be confirmed if forensically significant Neisser gental discharge, urine NAAT or meatal swab NAAT or culture.
-Culture or NAAT • Pharyngeal • Anal siginiicani
+PubertalCONSIDER REPORTto Child ProtectiveAgencySUSPICIOUS for childsexual assault/abuse.Other modes oftransmission should beexcluded.
+NAAT (swab or urine) Female Genital NAAT (urine) Male Genital For boys with genital discharge, urine NAAT or meatal swab NAAT or culture.
+Culture or NAAT Pharyngeal Anal 2 Weeks Positive NAAT results and any presumptive culture isolates should be confirmed if forensically significant